Understanding Heroin Addiction

 - Brain damage.

-- HIV and Hepatitis C in those who inject heroin.
+- Risk of infectious disease such as HIV and Hepatitis C in those who inject heroin.

 Why Is Heroin So Addictive?